Google recommends every business owner be familiar with

 - Follow the optimization suggestions.

-2. Google Search Console (GSC) – Long-Term Performance Tracking
+2. Google Search Console (GSC) – Long-Term Performance

 What It Does:

-- Provides real-user data from Google’s Chrome User Experience Report (CrUX).
+Provides real-user data from Google’s Chrome User

 - Helps detect which pages Fail or need Improvement.